There are reasons why you should consider starting in the middle of the line.

-Starting towards the centre of the line offers many more advantages than starting at the ends even though one end may seem to be favoured.
+Starting towards the centre of the line offers more advantages than starting at the ends.
+This is so even if one end may seem to be favoured.

 The first advantage is that it gets you away from the congestion at the favoured end thus lessening your chances of being blanketed by other boats and helping ensure that you avoid a potential collision.

-Secondly, it gives you more flexibility to decide who you start next to and allows you to select a marshmallow to get off the line without being challenged.
+Secondly, it gives you more flexibility to decide who you start beside.
+It allows you to select a marshmallow to get off the line without being challenged.

-A third advantage is that mid-line sag is a highly is a feature of any race with large numbers of boats and long lines and your knowledge of this will allow you to start a boat length or more in front of others around you.
+A third advantage is that mid-line sag is a feature of any race with large numbers of boats.
+Your knowledge of this will allow you to start a boat length or more in front of others around you.

 On a day where there is not a massive reason to start at one or the other, especially in an oscillating breeze, a mid-line start puts you in a good position to play the shifts and sail conservatively up the middle of the course.